cometbft/cometbft/docs/references/storage/README.md

 ### Conclusion on key layout
 As demonstrated by the above results, and mentioned at the beginning, `v1.x` will be released with support for the new key layout as a purely experimental feature.

-Without pruning, for a bigger database and block processing times around 6s (on runs with our e2e), the new layout lowered the overall block processing time even without pruning.
+Without pruning, for a bigger database and block processing times (on runs with our e2e), the new layout lowered the overall block processing time even without pruning.
 When the block times are very low (in our local setup or on Injective), we did not observe the same benefits.

 Thus, the final decision should be left to the application after testing and understanding their behaviour.